a824705518/OCQA/README.md

 ### Any Questions?

-For any issues please create an issue [here](https://github.com/nextplusplus/tat-qa/issues) or kindly drop an email to the author: Fengbin Zhu [zhfengbin@gmail.com](mailto:zhfengbin@gmail.com), thank you.
+If you have any questions, please email the author Liu Jiawang at [liujiawang@mails.qust.edu.cn], thank you.